viglesiasce/tekton-workshop/README.md

     kubectl apply -f taskruns/leeroy-web-image-build.yaml
     ```

-1. Now we can look at the logs from our iamge build job.
+1. Now we can look at the logs from our image build job.

     ```
     kubectl logs -l tekton.dev/task=build-docker-image-from-git-source -c step-build-and-push